bem/bem-components/common.blocks/popup/popup.en.md

 ### Visibility `visible`

-A `visible` modifier allow to control block visibility.
+`visible` modifier allow to control block visibility.
 If it's not set, block will not be displayed.

 ```bemjson
 {